cs109/2015/pages/resources.md

 This page contains a collection of resources that can be useful throughout the course.
 We list books, further reading material and resources that can help with learning python, data science skills, or collecting data.

-## Reading material
+## Suggested Readings
 Here we list some helpful readings for lecture material and some further resources you might find helpful.

-Readings are not mandatory, but highly recommended.
-Post your comments and questions using a "Note" in Piazza with the appropriate title (e.g., Readings Week 1: …).
-Always add the hashtag #readings.
+If you have comments and questions about the reading material, feel free to discuss them on Piazza, with the hashtag #readings.
 To avoid a proliferation of different notes on the same topic please use the "Followup discussions" feature in Piazza.

 ### Books